Skip to main content

 Trigger: Work item created

-You can add additional conditions if required.
+You can add additional conditions if required (e.g. narrow down to specific work type).

 image-20251211-130303.png

-Step 5: Create Variable – Approvers List
+Step 3: Create Variable – Approvers List

 Variable name: ApproversList